-BRAVO! (est. 2007): A district-sponsored after school elementary music program that is open to students with at least one year of experience on a band or orchestra instrument.
-Santa Barbara Education Foundation is serving as the fiscal sponsor for the funding of the trombone teacher’s position.
+BRAVO!: A free, district-sponsored after-school elementary music program held at Santa Barbara Junior High School, open to students with at least one year of experience on a band or orchestra instrument.
+As fiscal sponsor, the Santa Barbara Education Foundation supports transportation to the junior high school and trombone instructor funding.

-DYSLEXIA PROJECT: The Dyslexia Project promotes dyslexia awareness, provides families with resource information, and actively keeps SBUSD’s administration abreast of current efforts and new developments.
+DYSLEXIA SANTA BARBARA: Dyslexia Santa Barbara promotes dyslexia awareness, provides families with resource information, and actively keeps the community abreast of current efforts and new developments.

-INTERNATIONAL BACCALAUREATE WORLD SCHOOL (est. 2004): The International Baccalaureate World School at Dos Pueblos High School is a two year, humanities based curriculum for Juniors and Seniors.
-It intends to provide motivated students with rigorous, honors level, internationally based curriculum and course work.
+INTERNATIONAL BACCALAUREATE WORLD SCHOOL: The International Baccalaureate World School at Dos Pueblos High School is a two-year, humanities based curriculum for juniors and seniors.
+IB intends to provide motivated students with rigorous, honors level, internationally based curriculum and course work.

-WHAT IS LOVE (est. 2010): Dating violence is not just dangerous and sometimes lethal, but teens who experience abuse in a relationship exhibit higher rates of violence, school drop-out rates, drug abuse, high-risk sexual behavior, and suicide.
-One in three teens in Santa Barbara County report experiencing dating abuse and most never ask for help.
+WHAT IS LOVE: One in three teens in Santa Barbara County report experiencing dating abuse and most never ask for help.
 What Is LOVE addresses the crisis with an in- school dating violence prevention program at all Santa Barbara secondary schools.
-Using restorative justice philosophy, innovative outreach, the power of storytelling, and a teen-driven awareness campaign, What Is LOVE works with teens ages 13-18, school staff, and parents.
-Participants in the What Is LOVE program learn how to identify and avoid abusive behavior, how abusive relationships can create long-lasting harm, and how to ask for help.
+Participants in the What Is LOVE program learn how to identify and avoid abusive behavior, that abusive relationships can create long-lasting harm, and how to ask for help.
 To learn more about What is LOVE, visit WhatisLOVEteens.org.

-YOUTH VIOLENCE INTERVENTION AND PREVENTION PROGRAM (est. 2009): This program works with students at Santa Barbara, San Marcos, and Dos Pueblos High Schools who have been identified by teachers and principals as disruptive, at risk, and/or underachieving students suspected of gang involvement.
-The primary goal of the program is to prevent our students from engaging in violence on and off campus by helping them develop stronger attachments to their school, families, and community.
-Field trips to universities have inspired the students to finish high school and attend college.
+YOUTH VIOLENCE INTERVENTION AND PREVENTION PROGRAM: This program works with students at all the SBUSD high schools.
+The goal is to prevent students from engaging in violence on and o campus by helping youth foster stronger attachments to their schools, families, and community.
+Field trips to universities along with non-traditional techniques to reduce violent behaviors have inspired the students to finish high school and attend college.